 DNOs currently experience administration issues with EDNO Portfolio Billing as data is currently provided in a number of formats and there is no consistency as to how credit/rebilling should be reported.
 This issue will be compounded with the increasing number of EDNOs entering the market.
 Standardising the reporting format will reduce the administration currently experienced by DNOs.

-It is also important that all MPANs are listed for multi-MPAN invoices so that reconciliation can be made back to the registration data provided as this will avoid queries with the data.
+It is also important that all MPANs are listed for multi-MPAN invoices so that reconciliation can be made back to the registration data provided by the EDNOs as this will avoid queries with the data.

 How?

-By amending Schedule 19 as per this proposal and publishing an excel template as per this proposal.
+By amending Schedule 19 to clarify what is required and publishing an excel template which shows the format of the data requirements..

 Governance